thneri95/wdd231/final/readme.md

 > Developed as the final project for the **WDD 231 – BYU-Idaho** course, applying **semantic HTML**, **modern CSS**, and **modular JavaScript**.

-"I chose this theme because I was a Spanish teacher in the past and I intend to use this project in the real world soon.
+"I chose this theme because I was a Spanish teacher in the past and I intend to use this project in the real world.
+I am currently working on creating courses within the Hotmart platform, which will include a members-only area and more features.
- I also plan to offer free courses to help children and teenagers improve their Spanish skills."
+This website will serve as a showcase for those courses.
+Additionally, I plan to offer free courses to help children and teenagers improve their Spanish skills."

 ---